renanosf/closeness-centrality/README.md

 Closeness
 ```

-You'll see a list of users ordered by closeness centraity.
+You'll see a list of users ordered by closeness centrality.
 Similarly you can calculate closeness centrality by providing a file direct to edges.js
 ```
 node edges.js --file edges.txt
 ```